OctopusDeploy/blog/blog/2021-09/safe-schema-updates-1-delivery-hell/index.md

 According to [Accelerate](https://octopus.com/blog/devops-reading-list#accelerate), data from the State of DevOps reports demonstrates that Change Advisory Boards are on average “worse than having no change approval process at all”.
 Despite good intentions, these safety measures result in demonic deployments that are more complicated and riskier.

-**Level 6: Disobedience of Bureaucracy Hell**
+**Level 6: Disobedience of bureaucracy hell**

 Under pressure to release on time, and through personal desire to complete a job, engineers attempt to circumvent official processes.
 Middle managers play politics to protect their teams’ changes.
 People massage the truth to avoid bureaucracy.
 Shadow IT emerges because using the officially sanctioned systems is frustratingly tedious, hampering a team’s ability to hit their deadlines.

 Senior managers may even support and congratulate such “innovation”, without acknowledging that they are contributing to a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).
 Such short-term progress normally comes at the expense of long-term performance.

-**Level 7: Negligence Hell**
+**Level 7: Negligence hell**

 As the business becomes more desperate to hit ever more impossible deadlines on increasingly stretched budgets, it becomes harder to invest in anything that isn’t directly related to narrow and specific objectives.
 At first this might not be so bad.
 It focuses energy on the most important work.
 However, inevitably this leads to under-investment in critical infrastructure.

 To use the “four types of work” terminology from [The Phoenix Project](https://octopus.com/blog/devops-reading-list#phoenix): This is the point that IT folks are under so much pressure to complete “Business Projects” and “Unplanned Work” that they have no time left to focus on “Internal Projects” or even routine “Changes” (like patching servers).

-As [my fellow brits might put it](https://twitter.com/DavidJPoole/status/1361340954700107786), senior managers become *“penny-wise, pound-foolish”*.
+As [my fellow brits might put it](https://twitter.com/DavidJPoole/status/1361340954700107786), senior managers become “penny-wise, pound-foolish”.
 Improvement work and even routine maintenance is delayed or scrapped.
 Firefighting becomes commonplace.
 The team has stopped actively working on improving.
 They don’t have time.

 One common engineering consequence is the short-sighted cheat to avoid refactoring or deleting anything in the database.
 Database deployments are certainly easier if you never clean up after yourself.